clambassador/logserver/README.md

 --------

 To navigate:
-.
-T top
+. home/T top
-.
-G bottom
+. end/G bottom
 . up/down/pageup/pagedown for line moving
-. home/end for moving to start / end of current line
+. shift+home/shift+end for moving to start / end of current line

 To search:
 . / enter search mode. type the search phrase and hit enter